SCORE BASEBALL CARDS 1989

 Rookies and prospects were also included to give collectors a first card of potential future stars.
 Players like Sandy Alomar Jr., Derek Bell, Gregg Jefferies, Ricky Jordan, and Cecil Fielder were just starting their careers but would go on to have impressive MLB tenures.
 Score did a good job identifying early talent and monitoring players as they progressed through the minors.

-Read also: MOST VALUABLE BASEBALL CARDS 2007
+Read also: AUTOGRAPHED VINTAGE BASEBALL CARDS

 In addition to comprehensive major and minor league coverage, Score also included manager, manager records, and league leaders cards to provide relevant statistical context to the season.
 Expos manager Buck Rodgers and A’s manager Tony La Russa were among those featured after successful 1988 campaigns.
 League leaders, such as Rickey Henderson in stolen bases and Orel Hershiser in ERA, gave a snapshot of the top individual performances of the year.